braboj/tutorial-git/tutorial.md

     d-----      8.12.2021 г.
 10:50                refs

 #### 4. Show the commit object using the hash
-The first two digits are the directory, last digits the commpressed file.
+The first two digits are the directory, last digits the compressed file.

     $ cd objects
     $ dir